Who are you?

 I know that this is a site about Black women and girls, but do you ever report on cases of other “People of Color”?

 Aside from victims who are biracial and multiracial with Black inclusion, I have not reported on any other POCs.
-However, it is my intention to share stories of our “cousins” in the Indigenous (North America) community—not to step over or in front of the activists that are doing amazing work for Indigenous women, but to amplify their voices.
+However, I share stories of our “cousins” in the Indigenous (North America) community on social media—not to step over or in front of the activists that are doing amazing work for Indigenous women but to amplify their voices.
 For more information, you can look into the Missing & Murdered Indigenous Women (MMWI) organization.

 Why don’t you write about Black women in other countries?